Federalsburg A's: The ballpark

 Federalsburg teams played home games exclusively at Federal Park.
 The ballpark had a capacity of 1,200 in 1937 and 1,800 in 1946.
 The park dimensions were (Left, Center, Right): 323–346–335 in 1937.
-Today, ballpark artifacts are on display at the Federalsburg Historical Society & Museum.
+Today, original artifacts from the ballpark are on display at the Federalsburg Historical Society & Museum.
 The team clubhouse building still exists.
 Federal Park was located at University Avenue and Greenridge Road, Federalsburg, Maryland.